leandrocp/mdex/guides/streaming.md

 Lumis highlights partial code fences.
 The page also shows source counts, MDEx updates, DOM chunks, and current and peak memory for the producer and LiveView processes.
-A small monospace card shows the latest chunk indexes as `+id` for inserts and `~id` for replacements.
+A sticky diagnostics panel beside the preview keeps this run data and the latest chunk indexes visible while the page scrolls.
+The compact monospace activity uses `+id` for inserts and `~id` for replacements.

 ## Client tests